ekomsSavior/Jam_fi/README.md

 You now have a simulated Remote Code Execution (RCE) opportunity: once the user runs your downloaded file, you can initiate reverse shells or persistence — depending on your lab setup.

-⚠️ JamFi does not include any malicious payloads — it's up to you to create safe, controlled experiments in your own lab.
+⚠️ Jam_Fi does not include any malicious payloads — it's up to you to create safe, controlled experiments in your own lab.
 This is where red teamers, CTF lovers, and students can shine.

 ## 💼 The loot/ Folder